0xdhu/readthedocs-template/docs/source/usage.rst

 Installation
 ------------

-To use SbrSol, first install it using npm or  yarn:
+To use SbrSol sdk, first install it using npm or yarn inside your project:

 .. code-block:: console